-At this point, you may be wondering why you even need to be spending this much time on tire rotation.
+You may be wondering why you even need to be spending this much time on tire rotation!
 Well, for one thing, it’s safer.
 If you have balder tires on the front, you are at risk of losing control of the steering and getting into an accident.
 By rotating your tires, your vehicle’s braking will be more even, thus more effective; and the handling will be more balanced.
 Things you’ll notice as soon as those tires get moved around.
 Evenly worn tires also equate to a smoother ride, with increased traction and better gas mileage.

 A good jumping off point would be to look at your owner’s manual, which will probably supply a number between 5,000 and 7,500 miles.
 The manufacturer actually built the car, and as such should be viewed as the highest order when it comes to maintenance advice.
 Though, manufacturer recommendations are based on ideal driving conditions – driving short distances, never over the speed limit, that kind of thing – something the average driver would be hard-pressed to accomplish.
 As such, you’re better off using the “severe conditions” maintenance schedule, which will have you changing your oil roughly every 3,000 miles.